-^{} The target size for NZDep2018 small areas was a minimum of 100 persons usually resident in private dwellings, where possible.
-Percentages above are based on populations randomly rounded to base 3, and then to the nearest 10.
+\ The target size for NZDep2018 small areas was a minimum of 100 persons usually resident in private dwellings, where possible.
+Percentages above are based on populations randomly rounded to base 3.
 A small number of people usually resident are not accounted for in NZDep2018 because they live in small off-shore islands, inlets, etc.